pjn51/brainweb-2/Personal/Literature & Reference/Anatomy of the Micro-Sect (1973).md

 >
 > I would think that the [[IMT]] does sort of fit into this conception.
 We argue for the creation of a multi-tendency workers party, and we function in the way that the author describes a political center to function.
 >
-> This would be an interesting article to discuss on the Branch Committee, particularly with JT.
+> This would be an interesting article to discuss on the Branch Committee, particularly with [[JT]].